Approximating the Stationary Probability of a Single State in a Markov chain: Introduction

 \section{Introduction}

-Computing the stationary distribution of a Markov chain with a very large state space (finite, or countably infinite) has become central to statistical inference.
-The ability to tractably simulate Markov chains along with its generic applicability has made Markov Chain Monte Carlo (MCMC) arguably one of the top algorithms of the twentieth century \citep{topalgo}.
-However, MCMC and its variations suffer from limitations in large state spaces, as they involve sampling states from long random walks over the entire state space \citep{Metropolis53, MH}.
-It is difficult to determine for general Markov chains when the algorithm has walked ``long enough'' to produce reasonable approximations for the stationary distribution.
-This has motivated the development of super-computation capabilities -- be it nuclear physics \citep[Chapter 8]{Semkow06}, Google's computation of \pagerank~\citep{Page99}, or stochastic simulation at-large \citep{AssGlynn}.
+Given a discrete-time, irreducible, positive-recurrent Markov chain $\{X_t\}_{t \geq 0}$ on a countable state space $\Sigma$ with transition probability matrix $P$, we consider the problem of approximating the stationary probability of a chosen state $i \in \Sigma$.
+This is equivalent to computing the $i^{th}$ component of the largest eigenvector of $P$.
+The classical approach aims to estimate the entire stationary distribution by computing the largest eigenvector of matrix $P$ using either algebraic, graph theoretic, or simulation based techniques, which often involve computations with the full matrix.
+In this paper, we focus on computing the stationary probability of a particular state $i$, specifically in settings when $P$ is sparse and the dimension is large.
+Due to the large scale of the system, it becomes useful to have an algorithm which can approximate only a few components of the solution without the full cost of computing the entire stationary distribution.

-Stationary distributions of Markov chains are also central to {\em network analysis}.
-Networks have become ubiquitous representations for capturing interactions and relationships between entities across many disciplines, including social interactions between individuals, interdependence between financial institutions, hyper-link structure between web-pages, or correlations between distinct events.
+Computing the stationary distribution of a Markov chain with a large state space (finite, or countably infinite) has become a basic building block to many algorithms and applications across disciplines.
+For example, the Markov Chain Monte Carlo (MCMC) method is widely used in statistical inference for approximating or generating samples from distributions that are difficult to specifically compute.
+We are particularly motivated by the application of computing stationary distributions of Markov chains for network analysis.
 Many decision problems over networks rely on information about the importance of different nodes as quantified by network centrality measures.
 Network centrality measures are functions assigning ``importance'' values to each node in the network.
-The stationary distribution of specific random walks on these underlying networks are used as network centrality measures in many settings.
-A few examples include \pagerank: which is commonly used in Internet search algorithms \citep{Page99}, the Bonacich centrality and eigencentrality measures: encountered in the analysis of social networks \citep{Newman10, Candogan12, Chasparis10}, rumor centrality: utilized for finding influential individuals in social media like Twitter \citep{Shah11}, and rank centrality: used to find a ranking over items within a network of pairwise comparisons \citep{Negahban12}.
+A few examples of network centrality measures that can be formulated as the stationary distribution of a specific random walk on the underlying network include \pagerank, which is commonly used in Internet search algorithms \citep{Page99}, Bonacich centrality and eigencentrality measures, encountered in the analysis of social networks \citep{Candogan12, Chasparis10}, rumor centrality, utilized for finding influential individuals in social media like Twitter \citep{Shah11}, and rank centrality, used to find a ranking over items within a network of pairwise comparisons \citep{Negahban12}.